 This lake features huge hatches of Damsel flies, and to a lesser extent Dragon flies.
 So damsel imitations fished on as long a leader as the angler can handle, 9 metres (20 feet) or more are used.
 Cast out over the weed beds and allow a long time for the fly to sink. then twitch back through the weed.

-Terrestrials work very well to especially during the big Cicada hatches (Jan - March).
+Terrestrials (land-based insects that get blown onto lakes or rivers) work very well, especially during the big Cicada hatches (Jan - March).
 Often a small, size 12 or 14, nymph fished under the terrestrial will take fish.

-If you are not too purist, Booby flies fished on a fast sinking shooting head are also very effective, as are large Glo-bugs.
+If you are not too purist, Booby flies fished on a fast sinking shooting head in the channels cutting through the weedbeds are also very effective, as are large Glo-bugs.